 Exams After Grandparenting

 The BBS has adopted the National Clinical Mental Health Counselor Examination (NCMHCE), to be administered by the NBCC, as the licensure exam for California LPCCs.
 A California LPCC Law and Ethics Exam, which will be administered by the BBS, is also be required for licensure.
-Candidates for licensure will be approved to take these exams, when their education and supervison have been approved by the BBS.
-These exams align with the re-structuring of the exam process for LMFTs and LCSWs.
+Candidates for licensure will be approved to take these exams, when their education and supervision have been approved by the BBS.

 Additional information and sample questions are included in the Candidate Handbook.

 Law and Ethics Exam: Instruction in California law and ethics (course description), which is required for licensure and is described in Additional Coursework, would be good preparation for this exam, as well as the LPCC law, particularly Scope of Practice Section 4999.20, Practice Requirements Section 4999.70 and Enforcement, Section 4999.82 and the American Counseling Association Code of Ethics (2014) http://counseling.org/Resources/aca-code-of-ethics.pdf